simmihacks/pokemon-go/README.md

-# pokemon-go
+# pokemon-go-demo
-Implementation of Pokemon Go in AR studio
+AR Scene with a basic pokemon go type interface